SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 When this is done, there is no further work needed.
 But as of the 2024.1 release, this is still under development.

-In conclusion this standard should mandate everyone who uses a Key Manager that does not include the secure RBAC, to adjust the policies to have a mapping between the internal 'creator' and the identity-based 'member' role.
+In conclusion this standard should mandate everyone who uses a Key Manager that does not include the secure RBAC, to adjust the policies to have a mapping between the internal `creator` and the identity-based `member` role.
-This will result in a 'member' being allowed to do everything a 'creator' can do.
+This will result in a `member` being allowed to do everything a `creator` can do.

 [^1]: [Secure RBAC work in OpenStack](https://etherpad.opendev.org/p/rbac-goal-tracking)
 [^2]: [Issue for a role standard in SCS](https://github.com/SovereignCloudStack/issues/issues/396)